shreyn/ResearchNotes/Algorithmic Game Theory/Textbook Notes - Algorithmic Game Theory, Nisan, Tardos, Roughgarden, Vazirani/Chapter 1 - Basic Solutions and Computational Issues.md

 ## 1.2 Games, Strategies, Costs, and Payoffs
 Now we will define games formally.
 The games above are all **one-shot simultaneous move** games, where all players simultaneously choose a decision from a set of choices.
+### Defining a Simultaneous Move Game
+- Let a game consist of $n$ players.
+Each player $i$ has a set of possible strategies $S_i$.
+- Each player selects a strategy $s_i \in S_i$, and the strategies selected by all the players can be represented as a vector $s = [s_1, \dots, s_n]$.
+- To describe a game, we give each player a preference ordering on these outcomes (done by a T, R binary relation on $S$).
+- An easy way to find preferences is to assign a value for each player for each outcome.
+This can be done through costs or payoffs (interchangeable since cost = -payoff)
+### Standard Form Games and Compactly Represented Games
+- Standard form: listing all possible strategies and associated payoffs
+	- Is convenient for small player games
+- However, for most games, the payoffs can  exponentially increase (routing paths) / infinite (bandwidth example).
+- There are ways to avoid these descriptions (payoffs depend on some players, etc)
+## 1.3 Basic Solution Concepts
+Will formalize the idea of "stability" in section 1.1.
+### Dominant Strategy Solution
+Def: each player has a unique best strategy, independent of the strategies played by the other players.
+- We would like to use **mechanism design** to design games that have nice dominant strategy solutions.
+#### Vickrey Auction: Designing Games with Dominant Strategy Solutions
+**This is pretty interesting**